70 Kids Cooking Activities: Ways You Can Get Your Child Involved in the Kitchen

 57. Put fries on a cookie sheet

-58. Help plan out a menu for a week of meals
+58. Help plan a weekly menu

-59. Pour muffin batter into the muffin cups
+59. Pour muffin batter into muffin cups

-60. Cut out the cookie dough
+60. Cut out cookie dough

 61. Drop biscuits on the cookie sheet

-62. Put vegetables in a pot to cook with water
+62. Put vegetables in a pot with water to cook

 63. Help dish up dinner

-64. Empty the table of the dishes
+64. Clear the table of dishes

 65. Preheat the oven